-Stable volume seen across the entire Tomato category as Florida is harvesting new fields as well as Mexico harvesting new regions in Sonora and Baja.
+Stable volume seen across the entire tomato category as Florida is harvesting new fields as well as Mexico harvesting new regions in Sonora and Baja.
 Quality is outstanding in all markets.
-We expect to see Tomatoes start in California early June.
+We expect to see tomatoes start in California early June.

-The lighter items in supply are Green Beans, premium sized Green Bells, Pickles, Shishitos, Habanero, and Caribe Peppers.
+The lighter items in supply are green beans, premium sized green bells, pickles, shishitos, habanero, and caribe peppers.
 We will start to see our first transitions of the season in the west on mixed vegetables; growers will begin harvesting a few peppers, corn and beans picked out of Coachella over the next week.
-The Offshore Table Grape quality and supply are stable; Mexico is forecasted to start over the next 14 days.
-Offshore melons are on the backside of the season and volume will steadily decrease over the coming weeks; transition to desert fruit will start in 3-4 weeks.
-Banana and Pineapple availability remains limited; shippers are asking we continue to be flexible on Pineapple sizes.
+The offshore table grape quality and supply are stable; Mexico is forecasted to start over the next 7 to 10 days.
+Offshore melons are on the backside of the season and volume will steadily decrease over the coming weeks; transition to desert fruit will start in 3 weeks.
+Banana and pineapple availability remains limited; shippers are asking we continue to be flexible on pineapple sizes.